v2saumb/conferencecentral/README.md

 The entity to store the Profile information

 	* display_name - the display name for the profile
-	* main_email - main email address ussed for communication
+	* main_email - main email address used for communication
 	* tee_shirt_size - Tshirt size for the user
 	* conference_keys_to_attend - the conferences that the user has registered to attend
 	* session_wish_list - the sessions that the user wants to attend